Jun 13, 2023

 Not all debt is created equal on a credit report.
 Lenders consider credit rating, payment history, amounts owed, length of credit history, new credit and the types of credit in use before approving an applicant for financing.
 Effectively managing these 5 factors and understanding how they can impact your credit score will increase your chance of getting approved for financing at the best rate available.

-If you’re not sure what your credit score is, the folks at Borrowell will tell you what it is - and it’s free!
+If you’re not sure what your credit score is, you can check it online for free with Borrowell.

 Types of Debt